techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_09/Exercise_09.md

 1. Here you need to enter the two things: the URL of your deployed inference app as this is your exposed API endpoint and the image you want to process
 	![](images/23.png)

-1. Copy and paste the routes URL from the terminal window into the Inference URL textbox by prefixing this URL with "https://"; thenk click **Browse**
+1. Copy and paste the routes URL from the terminal window into the Inference URL textbox by prefixing this URL with "https://"; then click **Browse**
 	![](images/24.png)

 1. Select an image from the folder *test\_images\_byom* folder you have already downloaded as explained in the prerequisites
 	![](images/25.png)

 1. Click on **Analyze!** to test your model.
 	![](images/26.png)

-1. You should get an output that says Result <number> as shown on the screenshot here
+1. You should get an output that says Result \<number\> as shown on the screenshot here
 	![](images/27.png)